mfaani/mfaani/content/posts/devtools/optimizing-binaries - Jargon/index.md

     - Converts multiple `.c` files into a `.o` file.
     - Can't be used to compile swift files.
 Must use `swiftc` instead.
 - `ld`: Converts `.o` files into an executable.
 Also known as (static) linker.
 - `ar`: An archiving tool.
 Helps to bundle files together.
 Originally used for backups and distributions.
-Converts multiple `.o` files into a `.a` file
+Converts multiple `.o` files into a `.a` file.
+The difference between `ar` and `ld` is that `ld` creates an executable, whereas `ar` just groups some files together
 - `dyld`: A runtime linker, for dynamic linking.
 - `swiftc`: Is the command-line interface to the Swift compiler, which is responsible for compiling Swift source code into machine code that can be run on a computer.
 It basically does what `cc` does for `.c` files, but just for `.swift` files.
 It's ultimately a symlink to `swift`.
 For more on that see [here](https://stackoverflow.com/questions/57777091/whats-the-difference-between-swift-and-swiftc)
 - `clang`: Apple's compiler for 'C language family': C, C++, Objective-C, Objective-C++.